 So what if you could solve five problems with one solution and simultaneously increase productivity?
 No, this isn’t a trick question, it’s possible and it’s all thanks to technology, specifically the cloud.

-Here are 5 common scenarios that can be solved by moving your business to the cloud.
+Here are 5 common problems that can be solved by moving your business to the cloud.

 You’re experiencing a lot of downtime in your business